 Biconvex Lenses- Definition and Meaning

-Biconvex lens are the simple lenses which comprises of two convex surfaces in spherical form, generally having the same kind of radius of curvature.
-These are also called as convex-convex lens.
+Biconvex lens is a simple lens which comprises two convex surfaces in spherical form, generally having the same kind of radius of curvature.
+These are also called convex-convex lenses.

 A Biconvex lens is as shown in the figure below-

-Being a kind of simple lens, the biconvex lens has wide range of applications of it, but it is not limited to, control and focusing of laser beams, quality imaging and also the other kinds of optical instruments.
+Being a kind of simple lens, the biconvex lens has a wide range of applications, but it is not limited to control and focusing of laser beams, quality imaging and also the other kinds of optical instruments.

 In a biconvex lens or a Plano-convex lens, a collimated or accurately parallel beam of light passes through the lens and converges at a spot or focus coming behind the lens.
-In such case, this lens is known as a converging or positive lens.
-The distance coming from the lens up to the spot is called as the focal length of lens.
-Since there is a curvature on both the sides of lens, there will be around two focal points and also two centers.
-The line that is drawn through middle of the biconvex lens is known as the principal axis.
+In such a case, this lens is known as a converging or positive lens.
+The distance coming from the lens up to the spot is called the focal length of the lens.
+Since there is a curvature on both sides of the lens, there will be around two focal points and also two centres.
+The line that is drawn through the middle of the biconvex lens is known as the principal axis.
 This is as shown in the figure below-

-A human eye lens is an best example of an Biconvex lens.
-For an eye, in order to see the objects at hand, the light rays coming from the objects has to bend more sharply in order to bring them on to the focus of retina; the light rays coming from a distant object requires more less refraction.
-To acquire this, it has to be of highly elastic form so that that the shape can be altered and thus can be made less or more convex.
-The higher convex a lens, greater is the refraction.
+A human eye lens is the best example of a Biconvex lens.
+For an eye, in order to see the objects at hand, the light rays coming from the objects have to bend more sharply in order to bring them on to the focus of the retina; the light rays coming from a distant object require less refraction.
+To acquire this, it has to be of a highly elastic form so that the shape can be altered and thus can be made less or more convex.
+The higher the convex lens, the greater the refraction.

 Biconvex Lenses- Properties

-Some of the characteristic properties of a biconvex lens are given below-
+Some characteristic properties of a biconvex lens are given below-

-- Biconvex lens are said to possess positive focal length
+- Biconvex lenses are said to possess positive focal length

 - They are said to have shorter focal lengths